rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-attribmapping.rst

                  - "{Ats(groups)}"
            user:
              domain: "your_domain_id_goes_here"
              # Update to your Identity Domain from the Identity Provider details page
              email: "{Pt(/saml2p:Response/saml2:Asertion/saml2:Subject/saml2:NameID)}"
              expire: PT4H
-             # This would configure a maximum session duration of 4 hours, you may wish to update the expire value to a
-             SAML provided value
+             # This would configure a maximum session duration of 4 hours, you may wish to set this to a SAML provided value
              name: "{D}"
-             # This value will match to the SAMLattribute "name" by default.
+             # This value will match to the SAML attribute "name" by default.
              roles:
                - "{0}"
          remote: